FH-Inway/d365fo.tools.wikirepo/Work-with-tables-and-fields.md

 1. Start PowerShell (Start Menu - type powershell and click enter when you see the icon marked)
 2. Run `Import-Module d365fo.tools`

-**You want to search for custtable, either by TableId or TableName**
+**You want to search for CustTable, either by TableId or TableName**

 ```
 Get-D365Table -Id 10347